A Second Wave Of Coronavirus Could Hit This Year

 Advertisement

 Influenza and coronavirus have similar symptoms — fever, cough, fatigue — which could make diagnosing more difficult for doctors.
 The flu can be deadly, too, especially for older people.
-Last year, the virus killed about 34,200 Americans and sickened an estimated 35.5 million, according to the CDC.
+In Canada, the virus causes about 12,200 hospitalizations and 3,500 deaths each year according the Ontario Ministry of Health.
 A resurgence during flu season would also put even more pressure on healthcare systems that are already swamped.

 SARS-CoV-2 (the virus that causes COVID-19) has strained hospitals for resources — PPE gear is in such short supply, some doctors and nurses are reusing masks and gowns.
 "In some of those hospitals that are no longer performing elective procedures, we are converting operating rooms to intensive care units so that we are prepared for a further surge in patients," Joanne Roberts, SVP and chief value officer at Providence Health & Services, told Healthcare Dive.
 Healthcare workers are putting in long hours doing dangerous work; add a second virus into the mix, and experts are afraid that the stress will only increase.